 Most people mistakenly believe that their homeowners insurance policy includes flood damage caused by natural disasters, leaks, and pipe damage.
 However, most homeowners insurance policies do not cover flood damage.
 Most insurance companies require homeowners to take out a separate flood insurance policy in addition to their homeowners insurance policy.

 Careful review of your flood insurance policy and homeowners insurance policy lessens risk of surprise in an already difficult time in your life.
-However, if your flood damage was denied by your insurance, contact the lawyers at The MIC Firm to review your appeal options.
+However, if your flood damage was denied by your insurance, contact the lawyers at My Insurance Case to review your appeal options.

 How Do I Appeal a Flood Insurance Policy?